apptainer/singularity-userdocs/quick_start.rst

 .. note::
      This is only a short manual for Quick Installation.
-For details on different methods of Installation, versions, and RPM etc, please refer to the :ref:`Installation page <installation>`.
+For details on different methods of installation, versions, and RPM etc, please refer to the :ref:`Installation page <installation>`.

 Install system dependencies